This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

 "Go on then... go and say hello before someone else grabs him!" he said quietly, so that only I would hear.

 Suddenly I felt so shy and embarrassed that I couldn't move.

 "I...
 I can't!"
 I hissed in his ear as soon as I could bring myself to speak.

 "Well I'm going over to say hello and if you don't come with me I'll tell him you fancy him and you want him to come and talk to you."

-"You wouldn't dare!!"
+"You wouldn't dare!"
 I hissed as I began to panic.

 Ben and his tendency to monopolise new guys became the subject of discussion, and somehow I found myself saying indirectly that I thought Paul was cute.
 This embarrassed me and Paul but gave Steve much entertainment.
 Paul's embarrassment quickly turned to shock when Steve mentioned that Ben had a boyfriend.
 At that stage I had a pang of jealousy when I realised that Ben had probably had his 'wicked way' with Paul.
-Still, I thought, Ben and Paul are avoiding one another now, so at least they were not involved together any more.
+Still, I thought, Ben and Paul are avoiding one another now, so at least they weren't involved together any more.

 The more we talked the more I felt I was becoming attached to Paul, so when the meeting ended and everyone started moving toward the door it felt like someone had thrown a bucket of cold water on me.
-I was desperate not to say goodbye, so I asked if he wanted to go to the pub with us.
-Steve looked slightly surprised as we had intended to go straight home after the meeting, but he quickly guessed what was on my mind and backed me up with the invitation.
+I was desperate not to say good-bye, so I asked if he wanted to go to the pub with us.
+Steve looked slightly surprised because we had intended to go straight home after the meeting, but he quickly guessed what was on my mind and backed me up with the invitation.
 I was devastated when Paul declined and with a cheery wave set off to his car.